-Medical staff should make a note of any Player who has been injured in the match in any way whatsoever and retain such notes in line with the GMC recommendations.
-Medical staff leaving a club are responsible for ensuring that relevant notes are provided to colleagues on departure and kept for the statutory period of time.
+Medical staff should make a note of any Player who has been injured in the match in any way whatsoever and retain such notes in line with their Professional Body (E.g., GMC for Doctors) recommendations.
+Medical staff leaving a club are responsible for ensuring that a copy of the relevant notes are provided to colleagues on departure and kept for the statutory period of time.
 For the avoidance of doubt, the notes shall remain subject to the rules of medical confidentiality save as set out in the standard Player Contract or as required by the RFL Operational Rules or the Injury Audit or as required by the Concussion Regulations contained in these Medical Standards or in the cases of Blood Borne Diseases as set out in sections F1 and F2.
 Medical Staff are expected to follow their professional obligations with respect to medical record keeping.
 Clear, contemporaneous record keeping underpins the Club's clinical governance arrangements and such records should usually be electronic.